Literasee/Assessment_Literacy_Framework/report.md

 The final faculty meeting of the school year is used for grade level teachers to meet together and group students based on the information recorded on the cards.
 Careful consideration is given so that students are provided with opportunities to successfully engage with a variety of their peers throughout their elementary school experience.
 Finally, Ms. Martin, the assistant principal, and the reading specialist review the groupings and make the final decisions for placing the students with individual teachers.

 Prior to the beginning of the upcoming school year, the classroom teacher is able to access his/her student information, including viewing the actual assessments which are collected in a student portfolio.
 However, the first back-to-school day is designated for reviewing this information and having vertical team discussions about students and instructional decisions.
 The goal for the staff at Abington Elementary School is to begin the year knowledgeable about each student’s ability, strengths, and needs based on the assessment data so that there is no time wasted in beginning instruction.

-## Conclusion

-Assessment entails a collection of procedures that inform the learning process.
-Formative, interim, and summative assessments each have a place in the larger system of assessment, instruction, and curriculum.
-When formative assessments are used in conjunction with interim and summative assessment, the potential exists to improve outcomes for all students.
-Assessments can only serve this purpose, however, when teachers are supported to make appropriate adjustments in their instruction (Herman et al., 2006; Marsh, 2007).

-Formative assessment can be most directly used at the individual student level because it measures how a particular student is progressing in the instructional program and identifies where support or enrichment may be needed.
-Focusing on the individual provides immediate feedback to the student and teacher on the student’s progress within the curriculum.
-Formative assessment may also be evaluated at the classroom level to inform teaching practices because it reveals how many students may be experiencing difficulty.
-If many students are having difficulty, then perhaps a more general change in instruction is needed.

-Interim assessment data can provide teachers with information about what concepts students have learned and the potential to provide follow-up for struggling students.
-Interim assessments can be analyzed and used to provide feedback to students, to allow for the re-teaching of necessary foundational skills or concepts, differentiating instruction, and rethinking the way in which a concept was taught.
-They can provide a structured and systematic strategy for examining overall achievement and to identify areas of need that may be overlooked in everyday classroom interactions.

-Summative assessment informs instructional practices in a different yet equally important way.
-Critics of large-scale assessments argue that they are disconnected from instruction and are not useful in the instructional process (Shepard, 2001).
-However, summative assessment can serve both as a guide to teaching methods and to improving curriculum to better match the needs of the students.
-A primary use of assessment data is in planning curricula.
-For example, if a school's performance on a state assessment indicates high percentages of students who do not meet standards in writing, then the school could collect more information on its writing curricula, student writing performance (through portfolios or other classroom work), and professional development needs for its teachers.
-After collecting such information, the school may then review and adopt new writing curricula as well as provide professional development to its teachers in order to support stronger student achievement in writing.
-Ongoing evaluation of the writing program would be conducted through the use of formative, interim, and summative assessment.
-In this manner, when summative and formative assessments are aligned, they can inform the instructional process and support both the daily instructional practices of teachers as well as the longer-term planning of curricula and instruction.